diealecel/makena_beacons/readme.md

 # makena_beacons

-Uses three beacons to triangulate the location of a device.
+Uses three bluetooth beacons to triangulate the location of a device.